otacke/h5p-todo/README.md

 </strike>

 ### DONE BY SOMEONE ELSE <strike>Hangman</strike>
-Self-explanatory.
-Maybe score + timing would be nice.
+<strike>Self-explanatory.
+Maybe score + timing would be nice.</strike>

+### DONE Auto-Progression for Image Slider
+<strike>- Option to progress to the next image automatically after a given time period (should be reset after interaction?)
+- Option to jump from last to first/first to last image instead of stopping (normal and automatic)</strike>

+### DONE Support Cornell Notes
+<strike>Implement support for Cornell Notes, https://m.wikihow.com/Take-Cornell-Notes</strike>

 ### Set slide duration for Course Presentation
 It was nice if one could set a period of time after which a course presentations jumps to the next slide automatically.
 Might be fun for petcha kutcha or similar things.
 I already had some code to do this, but it got lost :-/